Multiple frontend domains with a common backend

 });

-You need to setup the Backend API so that it allows requests from all the frontend domains.
+Set up the Backend API to allow requests from all the frontend domains.

 import express from "express";